-On the one hand, the mural by Robertson lining the walls creates an open dialogue with the past, by emphasizing historical fragments and having people join in the drawing.
-On the other hand, a new generation of women could create a new interpretation of the city which would seek innovative ways of understanding culture where the historical background is added to other and more recent creative knowledge.
-Crowd-sourced through social media, this project has shown to have a rare aptitude for mobilizing the local community and the media, drawing attention to the “People Power”, as Laura Brewis, Creative Producer at Sunderland Culture said and convert unknown stories into achievements of women from the city from a historical and current perspective.
+On the one hand, the community mural by Robertson lining the walls creates an open dialogue with the past, by emphasizing historical fragments and inviting people to add their own creations in the drawing.
+On the other hand, a new generation of women creates a new interpretation of the city seeking innovative ways of understanding culture wherein the historical background is combined with other more recent, creative knowledge.
+Crowd-sourced through social media, this project has succeeded in mobilizing the local community and the media, drawing attention to “People Power,” as said by Laura Brewis, Creative Producer at Sunderland Culture, and converting unknown stories into achievements of the women belonging to the city from a historical and current perspective.

-It seems possible to state that there are significant similarities between the three situations analyzed.
-They are isolated projects on a small scale, however enjoying vitality and reviving spaces that invite creative uses.
-These examples sought to involve local residents and artists in creating public place and claim their right to oppose top-down impositions and globalization of events and cultural consumption returning decision-making power to the local communities.
-It remains to be seen if the neighbourhoods/sites redesigned by artworks and community engagement have not only the power to provoke and reconsider but also believe that transforming the state of things is possible, starting from small interventions and gradually proposing meaningful alternatives to anticipate the future.
+One could observe significant similarities among the three sites analyzed.
+They are all isolated projects on a small scale; however, they all enjoy vitality, and reviving these spaces invite creative uses.
+These examples sought to involve local residents and artists in creating public places and claim their right to oppose top-down impositions and globalization of events and cultural consumption, returning decision-making power to the local communities.
+It remains to be seen whether the neighborhoods/sites redesigned by artworks and community engagement have the power to not only provoke and reconsider but also transform the state of things, starting from small interventions and gradually proposing meaningful alternatives in anticipation of the future.